Fireman730/djceu2021/markdown/01-what.md

 So.
-What's happening here is that we open up a page on the learning management system -- the "LMS" -- and it contains a little magic window.
+What's happening here is that we open up a page on the learning management system -- the "LMS" -- and it contains a little magic window, an interactive terminal.
 And that window is your entry point to your own little lab.
-Without you knowing it, once you hit this page, the LMS makes an API call to the cloud platform on your behalf, spins up an arbitrarily complex stack -- could be one virtual machine, could be 5, could be 10, could be 3 that each run 50 containers, whatever -- and then presents you with a terminal, right there in your browser.
+Without you knowing it, once you hit this page, the LMS makes an API call to the cloud platform on your behalf, spins up an arbitrarily complex stack -- in this case it’s just one Ubuntu machine, but it could be 5, could be 10, could be 3 that each run 50 containers, whatever -- and then presents you with a terminal, right there in your browser.
+And this terminal is of course fully interactive and you can use it just like your favourite terminal emulator.

+So in this case here, what the learner is doing is they drop into the terminal, they look around a bit, and then they decide that they’re about to develop and compile something, so they start by installing the `build-essential` metapackage.

 TODO: Screen cast of opening a lab environment with an RDP desktop

 And -- as you can see in the next lab here --, that terminal needn't be a boring old text terminal, but it can be a full-blown desktop as well.
+In this case it’s an XFCE 4 desktop on Xubuntu.
+And what we’ll do here just to demonstrate that yes, this thing **is** a fully interactive platform is open LibreOffice Writer and create some text in it.

 Now, today we're not going to talk about all the fun little details of how the interaction with this cloud platform works, or how the lab